yzyTUD/FastNotingTool/README.md

         fast copy-paste under windows os.
         show current time when pasting.
         beep for successful record.
+        an AutoHotkey script for retargeting ctrl-c to f1. which simplifies the work.

     todo
         insearting mode and switching: copy-paste mode or question insearting mode. use a spec. key val. to control